 The results of the study showed that the test could identify each of the three balance problems with pretty good accuracy.
 Importantly, it could also confirm if any of the issues weren’t present.
 This means the assessment could be a quick and simple way for local healthcare providers to identify these conditions so that they can refer for treatment without needing to wait for specialist assessments.

-What does this mean for mito patients?
+What does this mean for mitochondrial disease patients?

-• Early identification – it helps find balance issues early so that healthcare providers can help right away.
+- Early identification – it helps find balance issues early so that healthcare providers can help right away.

-• Targeted treatment – once identified, specific treatments can be suggested to improve symptoms.
+- Targeted treatment – once identified, specific treatments can be suggested to improve symptoms.

-• Efficient diagnosis – it provides a fast and efficient tool that can be used in non-specialist care settings, ensuring a rapid diagnosis.
+- Efficient diagnosis – it provides a fast and efficient tool that can be used in non-specialist care settings, ensuring a rapid diagnosis.

-• Avoiding overdiagnosis – it can prevent unnecessary treatments and medications for conditions that aren’t actually there.
+- Avoiding overdiagnosis – it can prevent unnecessary treatments and medications for conditions that aren’t actually there.

 Physiotherapy for inner ear problems can reduce falls and dizziness and improve balance, so the work they’ve done is a big step in giving people with mitochondrial disease the opportunity to access targeted treatment they might otherwise have missed to improve symptoms and quality of life, and that gets a big thumbs-up from us.

 “It was amazing to have Lily’s support,” reflects Sarah on completion of the study.
 “We had some challenges in running the study during the pandemic, trying to recruit people whilst managing the risk of infection, especially when many were shielding.
 But I’m so proud of the team’s hard work and support, recruiting 83 of our target 100 participants.
-And, of course, we’re hugely grateful to those people living with mito who gave up their time and energy to consider, support and participate in the study.”
+And, of course, we’re hugely grateful to those people living with mitochondrial disease who gave up their time and energy to consider, support and participate in the study.”

 More work will need to be done on a larger scale to investigate the use of the framework in people with other medical conditions.
-However for mito patients it’s ready to go now, so we’d encourage anyone experiencing balance issues who feels this might benefit them to share with their healthcare team, if appropriate.
+However for mitochondrial disease patients it’s ready to go now, so we’d encourage anyone experiencing balance issues who feels this might benefit them to share with their healthcare team, if appropriate.

 You can read about the study here and find the full study results here.